nihilor/flgs/README.md

 # flgs - The Feature Flag Manager for Node and Javascript

-Enables simple feature flagging, feature gating and co. by incorporating different states of toggle features.
+Enables simple feature flagging, feature gating and co. by incorporating different stages to toggle features.

 ## Why?